Call for contributions

 Accepted papers will be published in the iPRES 2016 proceedings, in digital form.

 Poster submissions (extended abstract up to 2 pages) are ideal for reporting on emerging issues, work in progress, or demonstrations of innovative solutions.
 The posters should clearly describe the topic that will be presented and state its unique contribution to the field.

 Accepted posters will be displayed for the entire duration of the conference and presented to the conference participants during the poster exhibition.
-Dimensions of the posters should stay within 120cm x 100cm (48in x 40in), in either landscape or portrait orientation.
+Dimensions of the posters have to stay within 118cm x 100cm (46in x 39in), in either landscape or portrait orientation.
+The standard A0 size is preferred.
+Posters that exceed the indicated dimensions will not fit on the available poster walls.
 All the contributions will be peer-reviewed by the Programme Committee Chairs.

 Abstracts of accepted posters will be published in the iPRES 2016 proceedings (in digital form).